amalrajvinoth/webcrawler/README.md

 ## Synopsis

-This webcrawler project captures links, images, html meta, sitemap and shows in web interface.
+This webcrawler project captures resources like - links, images, html meta, sitemap from given website URL and shows in web interface.
-This may not work properly on other domains except: `http://wiprodigital.com`
+This may not work properly on all domains except: `http://wiprodigital.com`

 Sample screenshot is below: ![web crowler sample](/screenshot.PNG).

 ## Technologies/Tools Used

 1. Spring Boot - 1.5.8
-2. jsoup - Html parsing
+2. Jsoup - Html parsing
 3. Jackson
 4. Gradle
 5. Swagger